-Tim Howard has emerged as the heir apparent to the legacy of Kasey Keller and Brad Friedel as US National Team goalkeepers who have made their mark in England.
-As exciting as a goalkeeper can be, Tim was named a 2001 Major League Soccer All-Star on the strength of some scintillating shot-stopping between the posts.
-After kicking off his MLS career as a reserve with his hometown MetroStars as a Project-40 allocation, Howard emerged as the hands-down starter by 2001.
-In a three-year-span he emerged as the finest goalkeeper in Major League Soccer, which caught the eyes of scouts at Manchester United.
+Tim Howard emerged as the heir to the legacy of Kasey Keller and Brad Friedel as USMNT goalkeepers who have made their mark in England.
+Howard made his MLS debut as a teenager in 1998, long before it was common to elevate young talent in that way, and was named an MLS All-Star and Best XI honoree in 2001 and 2002 on the strength of some scintillating shot-stopping between the posts.
+After kicking off his MLS career as a reserve with his hometown MetroStars as a Project-40 allocation, he emerged as the finest goalkeeper in Major League Soccer, which caught the eyes of scouts at Manchester United.

 His move to Manchester United in the summer of 2003 was a major story around the world, and only grew as he went on to lead his side to Charity Shield and FA Cup titles.
 Along the way, his standout performances earned him Goalkeeper of the Year honors in the English Premier League.

 After on-and-off duty for Sir Alex Ferguson during the 2004-05 and 2005-06 seasons, Howard moved to Everton FC on a season-long loan deal in the spring of 2006.
 Midway through the 2006-07 season, Howard earned a permanent transfer to Everton and signed a five-year deal through 2012.
 Stayed as Everton’s regular number one through the 2015-16 Premier League season.
 Howard joined the Colorado Rapids during the 2016 summer transfer window and finished his international career as the most capped goalkeeper in USMNT history.
 Howard announced his retirement following the 2019 season, but briefly returned with second division Memphis 901 FC for 2020.
 Howard is sporting director and part-owner of the USL Championship club.